co-opeer/AMA_public_page/README.md

 # OVERVIEW
 Computer vision for a parking system is software for a camera or group of cameras that can recognize, classify, and distinguish vehicles in a parking lot, offer a parking space, and conduct deep static.
 # GOALS
-**MVP:** develop solutions for autonomizing the operation of parking lots, automatically calculating parking bills, and improving the quality of service.
+**MVP:** development of a web application for finding a free parking space.

 **IDEAL:** all MVP functions should work in real time.
-In addition to this, the camera should offer the car the best parking space and assist in parking.
+In addition, the camera should offer the car the best parking spot and help with parking.
+The ability to reserve a space.
 There is a need to develop a mobile application.
 # TARGET GROUPS
 - Parking Lot Owners
 - City Authorities